 In figure 1, when the mass comes to rest, the spring gets compressed by a distance ‘x’.
 The spring then comes to its normal length and mass attains a velocity ‘v’.
-This compression and elongation continues and each time with a maximum value of ‘x’.
+This compression and elongation continue each time with a maximum value of ‘x’.
 So we can infer that the total mechanical energy of the system (Block + Spring) remains constant.
 While in the second case also there will be compression and elongation but the minimum value will keep on decreasing.
 So we can say that the total mechanical energy of the system is not conserved in this case.

-From our observations in the above case we can now define conservative and non-conservative forces.
+From our observations in the above case, we can now define conservative and non-conservative forces.
 A conservative force is a force that does zero work done in a closed path.
 If only these forces act then the mechanical energy of the system remains conserved.
-Examples of conservative force : Gravitational force, spring force etc.
+Conservative force abides by the law of conservation of energy.

 Consider the following scenario

 In figure one we know work done by the conservative force in a closed path is zero.

 W1, A, B + W2, B, A = 0

 W1, A, B = – W2, B, A

 We also have,

 W2, B, A = – W2, A, B

 The above equation shows that work done to move a particle from point A to B through path 1 and 2 as shown in figure 2 will take the same amount of work done.
 But this statement is not valid for non-conservative forces.